Updated February 2021

 Another way to relieve sinus pressure headaches is to add a bit of spice to your diet.
 Capsaicin, the ingredient that makes spicy food hot, also has anti-inflammatory properties.
 A bit of hot sauce in a bowl of soup or on your dinner can help loosen up the sinuses and allow them to drain.

-The occasional sinus headache happens to everyone, but if you are having sinus pressure headaches regularly, it’s best to see a headache specialist.
-Call the National Headache Institute today to schedule a consult with one of our expert physicians.
+The occasional sinus headache happens to everyone, but if you are having sinus pressure headaches regularly, it’s best to see a headache specialist, like those at National Headache Institute.
+Get in touch with us today to schedule a consultation in office or via telemedicine with one of our expert physicians.
 We have several locations to serve you and a variety of treatment options available – all of which have the power to stop your sinus pressure headaches indefinitely.